glasnt/blog/_posts/2015-09-10-so-i-accidentally-ended-up-speaking-at-an-apple-conference-.md

 title: So I accidentally ended up speaking at an Apple conference...
 ---

 ... and it was pretty awesome.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/devworld?src=hash">#devworld</a> was wow.
 Such app, very awesome. <a href="http://t.co/PYzRGPMgLp">pic.twitter.com/PYzRGPMgLp</a></p>&mdash; Katie McLaughlin (@glasnt) <a href="https://twitter.com/glasnt/status/638618296992972800">September 1, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I'm not an Apple developer, but I was lucky enough to be able to attend the recent /dev/world conference.
-I also was able to go to the pre-conference drinks, where I was able to meet a few of the speakers and organisers.
+I also was able to go to the pre-conference drinks, where I was able to meet a few of the speakers and organizers.

-It eventuated that the organisers found out that I did public speaking, and that they had an issue where a speaker was unable to attend at the last minute.
+It eventuated that the organizers found out that I did public speaking, and that they had an issue where a speaker was unable to attend at the last minute.
 A small amount of being 'voluntold' later, and I was put on the bill for the conference.

 /dev/world is awesome.
 If you have anything to do with Apple, or iOS/OSX development, I highly suggest getting yourself to one of these events.
 The closest thing to owning an Apple product is having a now-defunct iPod Nano cc.
 2007.
 But even I could enjoy and learn from the two days.

 But it's not just an Apple centric conference.
 Software development is language and operating system agnostic, and there are still many themes that cross the boundaries.

 I'd actually first heard about /dev/world via seeing a promotional video for the 'world famous' /dev/world quiz.
 It was a very good way to socialise over dinner, and even though my team may have not done as well as others, it was a very enjoyable evening.
 Not only was the quiz and dinner lovely, Paul Fenwick gave a keynote, which is always a wonder to behold.

 The one main take away from this conference is that Keynote has an 'Anvil' transition, and it is highly overused. :p

 ### Talks of Note

 With so many talks across two streams, here are just some of my highlights, which I recommend you watch the videos for:

 ---